 Obtain meaningful work experience (paid or volunteer) in the areas of clinical nutrition, food service management, or community nutrition.
 Opportunities are posted on a bulletin board in the Cameron building, announced in classes, and announced at UH Student Nutrition Association meetings as they become available.
 The work experience will supply you with vital experiences which cannot be learned in the classroom, documents that you are willing to "pay your dues" to become a dietitian, and provides you with a future reference when you apply to dietetic internship programs.

 The individuals you select to write your letter of recommendation will be asked to evaluate not only your knowledge, but also on selected personal characteristics (leadership, motivation, and ability to handle stress).
-A sample evaluation form is included in this handbook on page 21.
+A sample evaluation form is included in the paper application packet.
 Most internship programs use this form or something similar.
 Before you ask a person to write you a letter of recommendation, review this form and ask yourself "Can this person truly evaluate me in these areas?"

 Ask individuals for a letter of recommendation at least one month before they are due.
 Supply the individuals with a resume or a description of your activities to help them write a supportive letter.

-Are you a member of the American Dietetic Association?
-The cost for students is $50.00 per year and you get a great journal to enhance your education in the field of nutrition as well as an insight as into career opportunities.
-Also, the ADA provides scholarships each year to deserving students.
-Students enrolled in the Didactic Program in Dietetics may join ADA at any time, although the membership year begins June 1 and goes through May 31.
-See the Didactic Program Director (235 Cameron building) for more information.
+Are you a member of the Academy of Nutrition and Dietetics?
+The cost for students is $58.00 per year and you get a great journal to enhance your education in the field of nutrition as well as an insight as into career opportunities.
+Also, the Academy provides scholarships each year to deserving students.
+Students enrolled in the Didactic Program in Dietetics may join the Academy of Nutrition and Dietetics at any time, although the membership year begins June 1 and goes through May 31.
+See the Didactic Program Director (207 Cameron building) for more information.

 Are you a member of the UH Student Nutrition Association?
-Dues are $30.00 per year, and membership begins in September.
+Membership begins in September.
 Membership in this organization provides students with the opportunity to meet other students in your field, sponsors presentations from outside speakers on various career opportunities and helps students gain valuable information that is helpful when applying for internships.
 Membership application forms are posted on the UH Student Nutrition Association board on the first floor of the Cameron building.
 Meetings are held monthly during Fall and Spring semesters; meeting times are posted in the Cameron building approximately one week in advance.

-Are you a member of the Houston Area Dietetic Association (HADA)?
-Dues are $30.00 per membership year (which begins in September) for students and you receive a great opportunity to meet with other dietitians in the Houston area.
+Are you a member of the Southeast Region Texas Academy of Nutrition and Dietetics?
+Students have opportunities to meet with other dietitians in the Houston area.
 You will also get the inside track to job and volunteer opportunities (which will help you become more competitive when applying to dietetic internships).
-HADA members participate in many community and legislative activities throughout the Houston area.
-Meeting times are announced through the HADA newsletter that is sent to all members.
+The Southeast Region Texas Academy of Nutrition and Dietetics members participate in many community and legislative activities throughout the Houston area.
+Meeting times are announced through the their newsletter that is sent to all members.

 Are you members of any campus or civic organizations?
 If so, how active are you within those organizations?
 Have you served on any committees or held offices?
 Active participation (as opposed to just paying your annual dues) in these organizations will help to enhance your leadership skills.